CANADA FX DEBT-C$ weakest since May 2010 as data disappoints

 Shaun Osborne, the chief currency strategist at TD

-the currency, "but the way this is trading we're going to be
+currency, "but the way this is trading we're going to be there

 Nomura's St-Arnaud said there is a 30 percent probability